 Between 1814 and 1859, during the period of the Restoration, a new project was commissioned by the Emperor Ferdinando I to the architect Giulio Beccaria, but the project was implemented only by a small extent.

-The square owes its current appearance to the renovations carried out by the architect Giuseppe Mengoni, which, between 1865 and 1873, considerably widened the former churchyard of the cathedral.
+The square owes its current appearance to the renovations carried out by the architect Giuseppe Mengoni, who, between 1865 and 1873, considerably widened the former churchyard of the cathedral.

 In 1896, the equestrian statue of King Victor Emmanuel II was inaugurated in the centre of the square.
 In 1928, the architect Piero Portaluppi built the new churchyard and replaced the paving of the square.
 In 1936, the Arengario Palace was built.